MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/New-PSSession.md

 ### -VMId

-Specifies an array of ID of virtual machines.
+Specifies an array of virtual machine IDs.
 This cmdlet starts an interactive session with each of the specified virtual machines.
 To see the virtual machines that are available to you, use the following command: